lcamichigan/active-chapter-bylaws/README.md

 2. _Inactive Status_.
-Inactive status is permitted for an active brother who has paid dues and other charges for each of 8 full semesters, in accordance with ArticleIV, Section 2 of the _Constitution_.
+Inactive status is permitted for an active brother who has paid dues and other charges for each of 8 full semesters, in accordance with Article IV, Section 2 of the _Constitution_.

 3. _Resignation_.
 A member who resigns his membership is considered automatically expelled.
 In order to resign his membership from the active